Skip to main content

 Image of an outdoor faucet.

 The newly passed Infrastructure Investment and Jobs Act (H.R.
 3684) is a significant investment in not only our nation’s infrastructure, but also our nation’s long-term sustainability.
 Now that the bill has been signed into law, it provides the largest federal investment in water infrastructure seen in a generation.
-It contains programs that aim towards improving the long-term resilience of water systems, addressing the growing consequences of climate change, dedicating funds towards major public health concerns such as lead pipes and PFAS contamination, and supporting the Clean Water and Drinking Water State Revolving Funds (SRFs) with funds over the next five years.
+It contains programs that aim towards improving the long-term resilience of water systems, dedicating funds towards major public health concerns such as lead pipes and PFAS contamination, and supporting the Clean Water and Drinking Water State Revolving Funds (SRFs) with funds over the next five years.

 H.R.
 3684 includes an unprecedented $82.5 billion investment in the country’s aging water infrastructure and other resilience related projects.
 It is important for utilities to plan how these monies can be used in a way that will be most beneficial to their operations.
 This blog will highlight the water related investments and how utilities can get the most out of their funds.